mdp0023/SVInsight/doc/Background/understanding.rst

 One of the outputs of the SVI workflow is an excel file containing documentation describing the characteristics of the index.
 This file can be found in the Documentation project folder and has the following naming convention:

 - folder location: ``{file_path}/{project_name}/{Documentation}/``
-- file name: ``{project_name}_{year}_{boundadry}_{config_file}.xlsx``
+- file name: ``{project_name}_{year}_{boundary}_{config_file}.xlsx``

 Each tab of the excel sheet contains pertinent information regrading the iterative factor analysis SVI.
 The below subsections discusses what information is stored in each sheet and shows examples from an SVI run using the standard set of 27 variables (see :doc:`background <../Background/background>` for more information) for Travis County, Texas in 2017 at the block group level.

 Significant Components
 ----------------------
 This sheet shows what components are significantly contributing to each factor from the final factor analysis.
 The number of iterations can be determined based on the name of each factor.
 For example, in this run *'F2'* means that this went through three rounds of factor analysis (zero-based numbering rules).
 As can be seen, there are 5 factors in the final index.
 Information on which variables contribute to which factor is useful in determining "themes" for the factors (e.g., wealth theme, social characteristics theme, etc.).
 In this example, one could identify the first factor as Social Status, and the second factor as Economic Status.
 These are for description only and will be unique based on the study area and year being analyzed.
-They may or may not be easily definiable into distinct themes, but do show what variables are correlated within a study area.
+They may or may not be easily definable into distinct themes, but do show what variables are correlated within a study area.

 .. figure:: ../Background/sig_comp_.pdf
    :alt: Table of significant components for 2017 Travis County, Texas Block Group SVI estimate